robertvanhaecke/Munchkin-Short-Rules/RULES.md

 - At any time you can: Discard a affiliation or ally, play a "Go Up a Level" card or trap.
 - If you are not in combat, you are able to: Trade items, change equipped items, play a card you just received.
 - On your turn you can: Play a new affiliation or ally card (any time), sell items for levels (except when you are in combat) and play items.
-- Treasure cards cannot be played during combat, unless the card(s) says so.
 - "Go Up A Level" cards can be used on any player.
-- If an undead monster is in battle, any player can add another undead monster to the battle.